Sara Negrette serves as the Director of Fitness and Wellness, where she oversees fitness programming at the Dodge Fitness Center.

 Negrette is certified by the American Council on Exercise (ACE) as a Personal Trainer since 2001.

-Lauren Dudziak was named Columbia University’s Coordinator of Intramurals, Club Sports and Camps in July 2017.
+Lauren Dudziak was named Columbia University’s Coordinator of Intramurals, Club Sports and Camps in July 2017 and transitioned to Assistant Director of Intramurals, Club Sports and Camps in July 2020.

-Dudziak has spent the past two years as the Graduate Assistant of Campus Recreation, Recreational and Competitive Sports at the University of New Haven in Conn.
+Dudziak spent two years as the Graduate Assistant of Campus Recreation, Recreational and Competitive Sports at the University of New Haven in Conn from 2015-2017.
 She also received a Master of Business Administration degree with a concentration in Sport Management at the University of New Haven.
 Prior to graduate school, she spent two years as the Intern of Intramurals & Tournaments at the University of Connecticut in Storrs.

 Dudziak earned a bachelor’s degree from the University of Connecticut in 2013, where she began her officiating career.
-She is now an NCAA Women’s College Basketball Official.
+She is now a Division 1 NCAA Women’s College Basketball Official.

 A native of Utica, N.Y., she is happy to be back in the Empire State.